Luchanso/plant/arduino/README.md

  │  │  ┌─────────── Payload length: 0x01 - payload contains one byte
  │  │  │  ┌──────── Message payload: 0xA0 - ADC measurement = 160
  3A 02 01 A0 77 ─── Maxim/Dallas integrated iButton CRC8
-Hence, the smallest possible message using this protocol is 4 bytes long.
+Hence, the smallest possible message for this protocol is 4 bytes long.
 */
 ```